 Lawyers typically use the theory of negligence to prove a party’s liability for dangerous products.
 Negligence occurs when a party fails to take reasonable steps to prevent an injury to another person.
-You and your attorney will need to show five to prove negligence caused your injury:
+You and your attorney will need to prove negligence caused your injury:

 - The manufacturer owed you a reasonable duty of care to prevent physical, mental, or emotional harm;

 - Their actions or inaction was the direct cause of your injury;

 - The manufacturer should have foreseen that their actions would lead to an injury; and

 Another legal basis for a product liability case is called tortious misrepresentation.
 This involves the manufacturer providing misleading or false information to the consumer.
 There are two forms of tortious misrepresentation: